OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 - The center marker and the play space marker are provided by the chaperone subsystem, and therefore they will have the same color and visibility settings as the chaperone bounds.

 - Application autostart can also be configured in the SteamVR menu (SteamVR->Settings->Applications->"Advanced Settings").

+- You can modify the shutdown wait time when restarting SteamVR by opening restartvrserver.bat and changing the number behind "timeout /t" (unit is seconds).

 # Known Bugs